Late Night Exchange: World Refugee Day

 This special Lates event marks World Refugee Day.
 Join us at The Exchange for talks, performances, films and drop-in activities to learn more about the experience of refugees, honour the contributions that refugees have made to their communities and advocate for the rights and protection of refugees worldwide.

-These themes will also be considered in a special live art performance.
-You are invited to enter parts of The Exchange that are usually hidden and participate in interventions created by students from the University’s Drama and Theatre Arts department and members of Birmingham’s Iranian community with lived experience of displacement, including the Nahal Music Group of migrant children led by Sara Teymouri.
-This unique and powerful event is directed by Dr Pablo Pakula.
+• special live art performances inviting you to enter parts of The Exchange that are usually hidden.
+Participate in interventions directed by Dr Pablo Pakula and created by students from the University’s Drama and Theatre Arts department and members of Birmingham’s Iranian community with lived experience of displacement.

-You can also view Not a single safe place, a series of powerful films featuring testimony from survivors in Ukraine and Poland.
-These important films raise public awareness of gendered violence in conflict and displacement.
+• a series of powerful films featuring testimony from survivors in Ukraine and Poland.
+Collectively titled Not a single safe place, these important films raise public awareness of gendered violence in conflict and displacement.